frank26080115/HandHeld3DScanner/handheld3dscanner/README.md

 Most of the longer build processes will generate a log file because the terminal screen will fill up.
 Use these log files to troubleshoot.

+Do NOT use the Raspberry Pi to firmware update your RealSense camera firmware!
+It will not work.

 Modifications
 =============